vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 > Resource content generally is provided only for `POST`, `PUT`, and `PATCH` requests.
 The HTTP spec supports content to be provided for `DELETE` requests, but this practice is generally discouraged.  `GET` requests can at times be a point of contention since it is somewhat unclear in the HTTP spec if `GET`s are allowed to have request content, but this would be discouraged as well.
 This issue tends to arise for APIs that provide complex searching functionality.

 > Resource content provided in the request generally should match what is returned in the response.
 The only exception is for attributes that are defined in the schema as read only.
 It is discouraged to define attributes for the request that would never be returned in the response.
-In addition, the type of resource returned should be the type as what was provided.
+In addition, the type of resource returned should be the same type as what was provided.
 For example, a `POST /customers/{id}` would be provided a customer resulting in a customer to be returned instead of a collection of customers.

 > The general rule to use to determine when to return response content is that if the response content would match the request content, then no  content would need to be returned.
 In this situation, a `204` status should be returned.
 However, a single URI returning multiple successful response status should be avoided.